Budget Calculator

 Vacation budget

-Annual vacation spend ÷ 12 – set aside monthly so it doesn't spike in summer
+Annual vacation spend divided by 12.
+Set aside monthly so it doesn't spike in summer

 $